Dave Logan (American football)

-David Russell Logan (born February 2, 1954) is a former American football player, radio personality, and high school coach.
-Logan played in nine National Football League seasons from 1976 to 1984, primarily for the Cleveland Browns.
-He has been the Voice of Denver Broncos football for 23 years, serving as the team's color analyst for six seasons prior to sliding into the play-by-play role.
-He has been a major voice on 850 KOA radio in Denver for nearly 30 years, and in 2016 was the key on-air figure when iHeartMedia launched the radio station "Denver Sports 760".
+David Russell Logan (born February 2, 1954) is an American radio personality, high school football coach and former professional player.
+Logan played as a wide receiver for nine seasons in the National Football League (NFL) from 1976 to 1984, primarily for the Cleveland Browns.
+He has been the voice of Denver Broncos football for 23 years, serving as the team's color analyst for six seasons prior to sliding into the play-by-play role.
+He has been a major voice on 850 KOA radio in Denver for nearly 30 years, and in 2016 was the key on-air figure when iHeartMedia launched the radio station Denver Sports 760.

-As of 2022, Logan had coached more about 30 seasons of high school football.
+As of 2022, Logan had coached more than 30 seasons of high school football.
 He is the only high school coach to win 10 titles with 4 different schools.
 In 2021, he was inducted into the National Federation of State High School Associations Hall of Fame.
 Logan is one of only six players, along with Dave Winfield and Mickey McCarty, to be drafted by the NBA, NFL, and MLB.

 Player

-Dave Logan was an All-State football player at Wheat Ridge High School.
+Logan was an All-State football player at Wheat Ridge High School.
 While in high school, he won The Denver Post's Gold Helmet Award.
 An award for the state's top senior football player, scholar and citizen.
 Out of high school, Logan was drafted by the Cincinnati Reds in the 19th round as a pitcher/infielder.

 Logan instead chose to attend the University of Colorado where he lettered in both basketball and football.
 In 1974, he was selected by Playboy as a Pre-season All-American.
 In 1975, he was selected by The Sporting News as an All-American.
 In 1976, he was drafted by the NBA's Kansas City Kings in the ninth round (143rd overall pick) and by the Cleveland Browns in the third round.

 Logan played for the Cleveland Browns (1976–83) and the Denver Broncos (1984).
 As a Cleveland Brown, Logan ranked among the top 5 in "virtually every receiving category in the franchise record books."